redis/redis-doc/topics/partitioning.md

 Redis Cluster
 ---

-Unfortunately Redis Cluster is currently not production ready, however you can get more information about it [reading the specification](/topics/cluster-spec) or checking the partial implementation in the `unstable` branch of the Redis GitHub repositoriy.
+Redis Cluster is the preferred way to get automatic sharding and high availability.
+It is currently not production ready, but finally entered beta stage, so we recommend you to start experimenting with it.
+You can get more information about Redis Cluster in the [Cluster tutorial](/topics/cluster-tutorial).

 Once Redis Cluster will be available, and if a Redis Cluster complaint client is available for your language, Redis Cluster will be the de facto standard for Redis partitioning.